Every Friday is the start of the weekend, but also a new episode of ("Very") Well Dressed!

 (Already the 18th, it goes by quickly huh?)

-No worries, in this video, I tried to give you what I consider to be "the basics of the basics".
+No worries, in this video I tried to give you what I consider to be "the basics of the basics".

 1. BUT WHY WEAR JEWELRY ON YOUR HANDS?

-It’s true that the question is legitimate.
+It is true that the question is legitimate.

 2. CHOOSE A BRACELET